intelligence38000/android-docs/src/pages/navigation/overview/off-route.md

 ---
 title: "Off-route detection"
-description: "The Mapbox Navigation SDK for Android offers off-route detection for your Android app's navigation experience.
-Read this documentation to learn how."
+description: Learn how to use and customize off-route detection with the Mapbox Navigation SDK for Android for your Android app's navigation experience.
 products:
   - Navigation SDK
 prependJs: